wassmi/TLDR-science/index.md

 ## Overview

-TLDR Science is a personal project that aims to automate the summarization of scientific research papers into concise, easy-to-understand summaries.
-This project showcases my skills in:
+TLDR Science is a personal project that aims to automate the summarization of scientific research papers into concise, easy-to-understand summaries sent directly to me via Whatsapp.

-* **Natural Language Processing (NLP)**: Text analysis and summarization techniques.
-* **Software Development**: Designing and implementing a solution to automate summarization.
-* **Critical Thinking**: Distilling complex research into key points and simple language.

 # Building TLDR Science
 ====================================